Maryland Route 32: Sykesville Road upgrade

 MDSHA has long-term plans to upgrade MD 32 to a four-lane freeway from MD 108 to I-70.
 The first project, which involved constructing a modified dumbbell interchange to connect MD 32 with Burntwoods Road, Ten Oaks Road, Pfefferkorn Road, and Ivory Road in Glenelg, was completed in 2008.
 The next project involved the construction of a diamond interchange at Linden Church Road, which, before the dumbbell interchange was completed in the fall of 2013, met MD 32 at a pair of signalized, three-way directional crossover intersections between Glenelg and Clarksville.
-Several other interchanges will be constructed or modified:

-At MDSHA's Dayton Shop south of Glenelg, a half-diamond interchange will be built on the southbound side of MD 32 and a right-in/right-out interchange constructed for northbound MD 32 traffic to access the maintenance facility.

-North of Glenelg, Rosemary Lane will be extended west to cross over MD 32.
-The county highway will be connected to MD 32 via right-in/right-out interchanges between the state highway and frontage roads.

-In West Friendship, northbound MD 32 would have half of a partial cloverleaf interchange with MD 144.
-Access between MD 144 and southbound MD 32 would be via a right-in/right-out interchange with a frontage road.
-MD 144's intersections with the frontage road and the ramps to and from northbound MD 32 will be roundabouts.

-MD 32's interchange with I-70 will be transformed from a diamond interchange to a partial cloverleaf interchange with free-flowing ramps from MD 32 to I-70.
+Between 2019 and 2022, MDSHA upgraded the remainder of MD 32 between Linden Church Road to MD 144 to a four-lane divided highway.
+At the MDSHA's Dayton Shop south of Glenelg, a signalized "Maryland-T" intersection was constructed.
+Between Glenelg and West Friendship, MD 32 was upgraded to a superstreet; its intersection with Rosemary Lane was reconstructed to a J-turn, prohibiting left turns onto MD 32 southbound, and access to southbound MD 32 from Rosemary Lane, Stiles Way, and Parliament Place is now provided via a U-turn north of the Middle Patuxent River.
+The intersection with MD 32 and Fox Chase Road was removed, and a frontage road (Terrapin Run) which provides access to Nixons Farm as well as other residences was constructed.
+At MD 32's interchange with I-70, the ramp from northbound MD 32 to westbound I-70 was widened from one lane to two lanes for additional capacity.